popsu/go-website-watcher/README.md

 - Kafka Service URI (env value: `KAFKA_SERVICE_URI`)
 - PostgreSQL Service URI (env value: `POSTGRES_DBURL`)

-The configuration for which sites to check for is in [website_config.txt](./website_config.txt) file.
-Each line contains website URL, followed by space and optional regexp pattern.
+The configuration for list websites to check for is in [website_config.txt](./website_config.txt) file.
+Each line contains website URL, followed by space and optional regexp pattern to check whether the response body matches it.

 Check [docker-compose.yml file](./docker-compose.yml) to see which secret files and environment values are needed.